 Trustee Committee

 The Trustee Committee is tasked with caring for the growth, enrichment, and well being of the Board and its members.
-This is done through reading assignments, seminars, and social activities.
-This committee works to discover and reach out to community members that are good candidates for Board membership.
+This is done through recommending studies and working to discover and reach out to community members for potential Board membership.
 This committee also facilitates the election of Board Officers as directed by the By-Laws.

 Parent Council

 While not a formal governance body, the Parent Council plays a critical role in facilitating healthy communication and involvement within the school community.
-Membership is almost entirely pulled from the parent body, with some participation from staff.
-The Parent Council coordinates the many school festivals, offers enrichment programs, does outreach beyond the WHWS community, and collaborates on much of our fundraising.
-Council structure typically includes two representatives from each class in the school, including the early-childhood programs.
+The Parent Council oversees classroom support, helps coordinate school festivals and fundraisers and offers community events.
+Council structure typically includes two representatives from each class in the school, including the early-childhood programs and a Parent Council Chair.
 The Administrative Director, Pedagogical Director, and Board members frequently attend meetings of the Parent Council.
 There is also an assigned Parent Council liaison in attendance at most Board meetings.